Scotsburn, Victoria: History

 After a period of growing potatoes in 1841-42 during poor financial times, in 1843 the Scott family began to run sheep.
-The Scott family also purchased property in the western district of Victoria and in New South Wales, with some members of the family moving to run sheep on the new stations.
-Over time various sections of the original farm were sold to new farmers in the district.
+In addition to their original farm, the Scott family expanded their holdings by acquiring property in Victoria’s western district and New South Wales, where some family members relocated to manage sheep stations.
+Over time, various sections of the original farm were sold to new farmers in the district.

-In 1876 the first school was opened, known for a short time as Burnt Hill State School (State School number 2176).
-Four years later the school was renamed Scotts Marsh and in 1889 it was again renamed, this time to Scotsburn.
+In 1876, the first school was opened, known for a short time as Burnt Hill State School (State School number 2176).
+Four years later, the school was renamed Scotts Marsh and in 1889, it was again renamed, this time to Scotsburn.
 The school is now an annexe of Buninyong Primary School.

 The post office opened on 9 August 1880 as Scott's Marsh, was renamed Scotsburn in 1889 and closed in 1971.

-In 1884 the Scotsburn Union Church was formed, with an acre of land donated by Andrew Scott.
+In 1884, the Scotsburn Union Church was formed, with an acre of land donated by Andrew Scott.
 The same church structure remains and still holds regular services.

-In 1891 the Scotsburn Hall was built, funded by donations and land donated by the Eason family.
-Since its establishment it has been utilised by the local primary school, the Scotsburn Tennis Club, and local residents for various functions.
+In 1891, the Scotsburn Hall was built, funded by donations and land donated by the Eason family.
+Since its establishment, it has been utilised by the local primary school, the Scotsburn Tennis Club, and local residents for various functions.